Bootstrap Themes

 You should monitor later forecasts and be alert for possible Flood

-FLOOD WATCH REMAINS IN EFFECT FROM MONDAY MORNING THROUGH TUESDAY MORNING
+FLOOD WATCH REMAINS IN EFFECT FROM TUESDAY MORNING THROUGH WEDNESDAY EVENING

 possible.

-* WHERE...A portion of south central Colorado, including the
+* WHERE...A portion of eastern New York, including the following

 * IMPACTS...Excessive runoff may result in flooding of rivers,